aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 # Keys to Success

-- Participate in an engaged manner with all in-class and take-home activities.
+- Participate in an engaged manner with in-class and take-home activities.
 - Turn in assignments on time.
 - Work through activities, reading, and problems to ensure your understanding of the material.

 If you do these three things, you will do well.

-\note[item]{Only second time through, so interested in calibration
+\note[item]{Extensive changes this year, so I am interested in your feedback
 \item If you aren't famiilar with a term, guaranteed we should review}

 # Introduction